Korean DMZ Conflict

 1966

 • 2 November: 2nd Infantry Division (2ID) patrol (1st Battalion, 23rd Infantry Regiment) ambushed south of DMZ.
 Six U.S. KIA, one KATUSA KIA, one U.S. WIA; unknown KPA losses.
-Private Ernest Reynolds is posthumously awarded the Silver Star for his actions during the ambush.[25]
+Private Ernest Reynolds was posthumously awarded the Silver Star for his actions during the ambush.[25]
 An ROKA patrol was ambushed the same night.
 Two ROK KIA.[1]: 36–39 [1]: 127–130

 1967

-• 19 January: The ROKS Dangpo (PCEC 56) (formerly the USS Marfa (PCE-842)), is sunk by North Korean coastal artillery north of the maritime demarcation line off the east coast of Korea,[2] 39 sailors of the crew of 79 are killed.
+• 19 January: The ROKS Dangpo (PCEC 56) (formerly the USS Marfa (PCE-842)), was sunk by North Korean coastal artillery north of the maritime demarcation line off the east coast of Korea,[2] 39 sailors of the crew of 79 are killed.

 • 12 February: 2ID patrol (3/23 Infantry) ambushed south of DMZ.
 One U.S. KIA; unknown KPA losses.